Catherine Roraback: New Haven Black Panther trials

 In 1971, Catherine Roraback represented Black Panther leader Ericka Huggins in the New Haven Black Panther trials.
 Huggins and Bobby Seale, who was the national party chairman, were accused of ordering the murder of Alex Rackley, a 19-year-old member of the party who was believed to have been infiltrating the organization for the police.
 Seale was in New Haven making a speech at Yale University and was seen entering the Black Panther headquarters after finishing his speech, where Rackley was being held hostage and tortured.
-After the murder had taken place a few days later, the accused, Warren Kimbro, Lonnie McLucas, and George Sams, admitted that Seale had ordered them to murder Rackley.
+After the murder had taken place a few days later, the accused, Warren Kimbro, Lonnie McLucas, and George W. Sams Jr., admitted that Seale had ordered them to murder Rackley.
 Bobby Seale was put on trial with Huggins, who was said to have been assisting in Rackley's torture and had supported the plan for his execution.
 Roraback was Huggins's lawyer for the case.

 Roraback used gender discrimination as a way to help Huggins' defense and persuade the jury of her innocence.
 Upon first entering the courtroom, Huggins commented on the lack of women assisting in the case, noting the male judge, jury, and attorneys.
 From that moment, Roraback realized that she may be able to convince the jury that Huggins was not as much of a leader in the party as she actually was and provoke sympathy for her.
 She manipulated the jury's sense of feminism by allowing Huggins to remark on her mistreatment due to discrimination.
 Roraback devised a plan to help Huggins win the case by providing a line for her to say if the cross examiner condescended or spoke over her.
 After being criticized while on the witness stand, Huggins said very clearly, "Well, you see, it's very hard, first of all, for a woman to be heard by men."
 The line worked as Roraback had intended it to.
 The jury began to side with Huggins and the majority eventually believed her to be innocent.
 The jury, however, could not reach unanimity and voted 10–2 vote Huggins's acquittal.
 The case was declared a mistrial for both her and Bobby Seale and both went free.
 Roraback representation was successful and influenced her role in defending women's rights.